LagoVista/docs/Messaging/Parsing/Overview.md

 The difference is, since the type of message is not defined, you need to include things such as delimiter, endianness, and other values that are normally specified at the message level to extract the field.

-You can also use peform a [Regular Expression Validation](ParsingWithRegEx.md) on the value.
+You can also use perform a [Regular Expression Validation](ParsingWithRegEx.md) on the value.

 Your Message and Device IDs are always saved as strings.